Cesar Sunrise Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 The first ingredient in this dog food is water, which adds nothing but moisture to this food.
 Water is a routine finding in most canned dog foods.

-The second ingredient is beef by-products, otherwise known as slaughterhouse waste.
-This is what’s left of a slaughtered cow after all the prime cuts have been removed.
+The second ingredient is beef by-products, an item made from slaughterhouse waste.
+This is what’s left of a slaughtered cow after all the striated muscle cuts have been removed.

 Although this item does contain all the amino acids a dog needs, we do not consider beef by-products a quality ingredient.